PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ![View_SearchForPathway_Highlight](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/View_SearchForPathway_Highlight.png)

-*Fig.5d.
+*Fig. 5d.
 Display pathways with hits and all KEGG pathways online.*

 **Highlight Tab:**
 - This tab displays a table listing all pathways where hits were found in the uploaded expression files.
 Information about the total number of pathways and the number of pathways currently selected is shown above the table.